 70% of produce is dumped by producers and retailers before it even gets to the stores.

-Each adult throws away over £400 of food a year (plus a further £400+ in packaging).
+This averages out (!) at each adult throwing away over £400 of food a year (plus a further £400+ in packaging).

 Avoidable food waste also generates 19m tonnes of greenhouse gases over its lifetime – equivalent to a quarter of the cars on the road.
 (Rebecca Smithers, 10th Jan 2017).